ChisholmKyle/SublimeLinter-contrib-avr-gcc/README.md

 [![Build Status](https://travis-ci.org/ChisholmKyle/SublimeLinter-contrib-avr-gcc.svg?branch=master)](https://travis-ci.org/ChisholmKyle/SublimeLinter-contrib-avr-gcc)

-This linter plugin for [SublimeLinter][docs] provides an interface to [avr-gcc](http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_gcc.html).
+This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [avr-gcc](http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_gcc.html).
 It will be used with files that have the “C/C++” syntax.
 This linter is based on [SublimeLinter-contrib-clang](https://packagecontrol.io/packages/SublimeLinter-contrib-clang).

 ## Installation

-SublimeLinter 4 must be installed in order to use this plugin.
-If SublimeLinter 4 is not installed, please follow the instructions [here][installation].
+SublimeLinter must be installed in order to use this plugin.

+Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-### Linter installation
+### Install `avr-gcc`

 Before using this plugin, you must ensure that `avr-gcc` is installed on your system.
-To install `avr-gcc`, do the following:
+To install `avr-gcc`, do can do the following:

 #### Linux